 Why is Sonos changing?

-At the start of the year Sonos announced it would stop updating 'legacy products'.
-This list includes original Zone Players, Connect, and Connect:Amp, the first-generation Play:5, the CR200 and the Sonos Bridge.
+At the start of 2020 Sonos announced it would stop updating 'legacy products'.
+This list included original Zone Players, first-gen Connect and Connect:Amp, the first-generation Play:5, the CR200 and the Sonos Bridge.

 Given that some of those devices date back to the early 2000s (although some were sold as recently as 2015) it's hardly surprising that Sonos had to cut the chord at some point.
 The hardware surely gets to a point where it can't just keep up with the software it's expected to handle seamlessly?